United States Army War College: Basic Strategic Art Program

 The Basic Strategic Art Program is one of the academic programs taught at the U.S. Army War College.
-When the program was founded in 2003, its purpose was to provide those officers who had been newly designated into Functional Area 59 (Strategist, formerly Strategic Plans & Policy) an introduction to strategy and to the unique skills, knowledge, and attributes needed as a foundation for their progressive development as army strategists.
-FA 59 officers have deployed to combat since the onset of the Global War on Terror in 2001.
-Since then, graduates of this program served in key positions in Iraq, Afghanistan, all combatant commands, and at the Pentagon.
+When the program was founded in 2003, its purpose was to provide those officers who had been newly designated into Functional Area 59 (Strategist, formerly Strategic Plans & Policy) an introduction to strategy and to the skills, knowledge, and attributes needed as a foundation for their progressive development as army strategists.

+FA 59 officers have been deployed to combat since the onset of the war on terror following the September 11 attacks in 2001.
+Since then, graduates of this program served in key positions in Iraq and Afghanistan, all combatant commands, and at the Pentagon.

 Peacekeeping and Stability Operations Institute

 The Peacekeeping and Stability Operations Institute (PKSOI) is located at the War College.
 The institute's mission is to serve as the U.S. Military's Center of Excellence for Stability and Peace Operations at the strategic and operational levels in order to improve military, civilian agency, international, and multinational capabilities and execution.